 A new definition of product between the elements of Hida distributions defined on the sharp time free field is given.
 By this procedure the space of Hida distributions has the structure of ring.
 This newly defined product is different to the well known S-transform.
-It is much more complicated, but might have more fruitful structures than S-transform.
+Its structure is much more complicated than the one of the S-transform, and here we call the newly defined product " the Hida product".
+Through the Hida product we are able to define new operators that contains both the creation and annihilation terms, and then it is shown that the $(\Phi_4)^p$ field theory is ralizable within a framework of Banach space (i.e. by modifying the usual Hilbert space arguments to that of Banach space).

-1 Preliminaries
+0 Preliminaries

-Throughout this note, we denote by $d \in \mathbb{N}$, where N is the set of natural numbers, the space-time dimension, and we understand that d-1 is the space dimension and 1 is the dimension of time.
+Throughout this paper, we set $d \in \mathbb{N}$, where N is the set of natural numbers, the spacetime dimension, and take that d-1 is the space dimension and 1 is the dimension of time.
 Correspondingly, we use the notations